Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Large deviation upper-bound and properties of the rate functions

-To prove~\eqref{eq_general_upper_bound_around_trajectory_bis}, we show that microscopic trajectories, with probability super-exponentially close to $1$, microscopic trajectories are close to having almost always point-like poles (the precise statement is given in~\eqref{eq_proba_sous_exp_D_n_q} below).
+To prove~\eqref{eq_general_upper_bound_around_trajectory_bis}, we show that, with probability super-exponentially close to $1$, microscopic trajectories are close to having almost always point-like poles (the precise statement is given in~\eqref{eq_proba_sous_exp_D_n_q} below).
 This is done in a similar spirit to energy estimates for the SSEP \cite{Bertini2009}, proving that, when $N$ is large, the proportion of the time interval during which poles are not reduced to a point vanishes. \\

-\textbf{Controlling the pole dynamics.} In Proposition~\ref{prop_value_slope_at_poles}, we saw that the time integrated slope at the pole is determined by the value of the parameter $\beta$, with probability super-exponentially close to $1$.
-Here, we explain how to use a refined version of this result to define a large enough set $X$ (in fact a sequence of sets), on which trajectories will have almost point-like poles most of the time; a statement made precise below (see Lemma~\ref{lemm_D_q_subset_E_pp}).
-We then use this set $X$ to prove that the probability of the ball $B_{d_E}(\bar\gamma_\cdot,\zeta)\cap X$ around a trajectory $\bar\gamma_\cdot$ which does not have point-like poles is super-exponentially small.\\
+\textbf{Controlling the pole dynamics.} We saw in Proposition~\ref{prop_value_slope_at_poles} that the time integrated slope at the pole only depends on the parameter $\beta$ with probability super-exponentially close to $1$.
+Here, we explain how to use an improved version of this result to define a large enough set $X$ (in fact a sequence of sets), on which trajectories will have almost point-like poles most of the time.
+This statement is made precise in Lemma~\ref{lemm_D_q_subset_E_pp} below.
+We then use this sequence of sets $X$~\eqref{eq_general_upper_bound_around_trajectory_bis}. \\

-To start with, let us reformulate the statement of Proposition~\ref{prop_value_slope_at_poles} in terms of a bound on the volume beneath a pole, rather than on the slope at the pole.
-For $\gamma\in\Omega$, let $(z_k)_{1\leq k \leq 4} = (z_k(\gamma))_{1\leq k\leq 4}$ denote the extremal coordinates of points in $\gamma$ (see Figure~\ref{fig_volume_sous_pole}):
+To control the poles, we start by reformulating the statement of Proposition~\ref{prop_value_slope_at_poles} in terms of a bound on the volume beneath a pole (rather than on the slope at the pole).
+For $\gamma\in\Omega$, let $(z_k)_{1\leq k \leq 4} = (z_k(\gamma))_{1\leq k\leq 4}$ denote the extremal coordinates of points in $\gamma$ (see Figure~\ref{fig_volume_under_pole}):

 For $\eta>0$ and $1\leq k \leq 4$, define then the volume $V_{k,\eta}$ beneath pole $k$ as follows (recall that $\Gamma$ is the droplet with boundary $\gamma$):